Skip to content

 Direct to Consumer (D2C): Why Brands Are Making the Switch

 Direct-to-consumer brands (D2C) have been steadily growing in popularity over the past several years, and for good reason.
-Direct to consumer brands feature several distinct benefits for both sellers and consumers.
+D2C brands feature several distinct benefits for both sellers and consumers.

-Partnering with a third-party logistics company (3PL) can further help to boost direct-to-consumer marketing while allowing brands to fully capitalize on the unique advantages of the direct-to-consumer model.
+Partnering with a third-party logistics company (3PL) can further boost direct-to-consumer marketing while allowing brands to fully capitalize on the model’s unique advantages.

 What is the Direct-to-Consumer (D2C) Method?

-The direct-to-consumer method reduces the role of the middleman or eliminates it altogether.
-With D2C business, companies can sell their products directly to their customers without going through a wholesaler or retailer.
-This creates a closer relationship between sellers and buyers, while also saving money and time in the process.
+The direct-to-consumer method reduces the role of the middleman or eliminates it as a whole.
+With D2C business, companies can sell their products directly to customers without going through a wholesaler or retailer.
+This creates a closer relationship between sellers and buyers while also saving money and time in the process.

 D2C vs. B2C: What’s the Difference?

-The B2C method, short for “business to consumer,” is the traditional selling method that most companies use.
+The B2C method, short for “business to consumer,” is a traditional selling method that most companies use.

 In the B2C model, an intermediary wholesaler or retail store is involved, rather than companies selling their products directly to customers.
 For example, a B2C company’s products might be available in a Target store, despite not being a Target brand.